Pantun: Tradition

 The pantun originated as a traditional oral form of expression, manifesting the traditional Malay's views of life and their surroundings, and utilized to express a wide range of emotions and ideas.
 As a symbol of Malay identity, pantuns are seen as reflections of adat ('customs') and adab ('manners').
 As Malay culture emphasizes polite and indirect expressions, pantun are generally created using various forms of figurative language.
 Elements of metaphors, similes, symbols, personifications, eponyms, allusions, idioms, and proverbs are abundant in the elegantly compacted Malay pantuns.

 In Malay culture, pantun is an important instrument of communication in various social, cultural, and economic activities.
-It is used traditionally to express feelings, give advice, exchange quizzes, and sweeten conversations.
+It is traditionally used to express feelings, give advice, exchange quizzes, and sweeten conversations.
 For example, pantuns are used in the customary verbal exchange in a Malay wedding (or engagement) ceremony, especially as part of the culturally sanctioned greetings between representatives of the bridegroom and bride upon arrival at the bride's house.
 As an expressive tool, pantuns are also used extensively in the lyrics of traditional Malay songs tuned to popular rhythms like Zapin, Inang, and Joget.
 Other notable applications of pantuns can be found as a structural support for art performances like Dondang sayang, Bangsawan, Mak yong, Mek Mulung, and Dikir barat.
 The skill in performing these poems lies in reciting them in a way that suggests singing while simultaneously demonstrating the ability to engage in quick, witty, and subtle dialogue.

-Indonesia possesses a wealth of verbal art.
-A largely non-written tradition of reciting expressive, often witty quatrains called pantun is common in most Malay areas throughout the archipelago.
-Some pantun performances are narrative; the kentrung traditions of central and eastern Java, for instance, use a structure similar to pantun (called parikan) to recount religious or local historical tales to the accompaniment of a drum.
-However, this appears to be a modern adaptation, as writers from the early 20th century like H. Overbeck and J.J.
-De Hollander noted that a tradition similar to pantun did not exist in Javanese at that time.
+Outside Malay-populated areas of the Indonesian archipelago, there are the kentrung traditions of central and eastern Java using structures similar to the pantun (called parikan) to recount religious or local historical tales to the accompaniment of a drum.
+Records from linguists in the early 20th century like Hans Frederich Overbeck and Joannes Jacobus De Hollander have no mention of this artform, so that appears to be a newer adaptation coming later after their period.
 Indeed, much of Indonesia's traditional literature forms the foundation of complex mixed-genre performances, such as the Randai of the Minangkabau of western Sumatra, which blends instrumental music, dance, drama, and martial arts in ceremonial settings.